yann-yinn/nuxt-gustave/README.md

 # GUSTAVE

-_Nuxt.js_ is an awesome static site generator thanks to its `npm run generate` command.
+Transform your markdown or yaml files into static sites or blog with `Nuxt.js`.
+Gustave is designed to work with Nuxt `npm run generate`.

-**Gustave** is _Nuxt.js_ module to generate quickly static sites from markdown files, converting markdown files to JSON files that can be easily consumed by our components.
+Gustave transform your markdown or yaml files into _JSON files_ with customizable _compilers_.
+JSON files can then be easily consumed by your Vue.js components.

-Gustave makes zero assumptions about your routes or components organization, so it can be added to any Nuxt projects

 **Features**

-- Convert markdown directory and files to JSON files
-- Frontmatter support
+- Frontmatter support for markdown files
 - Handle dates in filenames for blogging, like Jekyll (e.g: `2018-08-21-apples.md`)
-- Hot-reload when markdown files are changed
+- Hot-reloading when markdown files are changed

 ## Requirements